| A Conversation with Maggie Anton, author of RAV HISDA'S

 to protect her husband from demons, it gave me the idea

+that she was an enchantress herself.
 Which meant I'd be writing about her training and the

 kind of magic others were using.